lildude/phpZenfolio/README.txt

               "user=<proxy_username>",
               "password=<proxy_password>");

+     Note: Proxy support is currently only available when using the default "curl" adapter.

    * To make it easy to obtain the direct URL to an image, phpZenfolio supplies a `imageURL()' method that takes the Photo object as returned by methods like `LoadPhoto()' and `LoadPhotoSetPhotos()' and an integer for the